 The phase plot shows the recent history of status variables relative to their benchmarks (Figure 7.31).
-Values of F in three years raise concern about occasional overfishing.
+Only the terminal year estimate of F suggests overfishing.
 But the stock was not overfished during this period since 1999.
 A phase plot for the terminal year based on 2000 bootstrapped experiments demonstrates the uncertainty relative to these control rules in the terminal year (Figure 7.34).
 With respect to the target F and fecundity, the stock has never been at or below target F, but has fluctuated around the fecundity target.